maixnor/blog/README.md

 The static serving/generation and usage of the CDN for other content came to me after [this](https://www.youtube.com/watch?v=mE-DGW0CcAk&t=1786s) talk by Scott Hanselman.

+### Other ideas

+* instead of generating html from the markdown I could serve the markdown (also interesting for reading my blog without a browser) and converting the fetched markdown into html client-sided using WASM (also in rust)